NDR Elbphilharmonie Orchestra

 The NDR Elbphilharmonie Orchestra performed at the inauguration of the Elbphilharmonie on 11 January with a diverse programme by composers ranging from Michael Praetorius (1571-1621) and Wolfgang Rihm (*1952).
-From now on, the resident orchestra plays a major role in development of the concert hall’s musical profile.
+Since then, the resident orchestra plays a major role in the development of the concert hall’s musical profile.